christiandunkel/raytracer/README.md

 # Raytracer

-This **raytracer** for simple shapes was build over the summer semester 2019 in the course "*programming languages*" at the *Bauhaus University Weimar*.
-The class started with acquiring the basic of C++ before going into the more complex aspects of the language.
-The course culminated in this final project, creating a raytracer from scratch.
+This **raytracer** for simple shapes is the final mini project of the course "*programming languages*" in the summer semester of 2019 at the *Bauhaus University Weimar*.
+The class started with acquiring the basics of C++ before going into the more complex aspects of the language.
+The final mini project was made by teams consisting of two people each.

 ## What does it do?

 The program reads an *sdf* file that contains data about a scene.
 The scene consists of shapes, lights, cameras, and rendering information.
 The program will construct a scene from this information that contains the references to all the shapes, cameras, and lights.
-Using the rendering information, the raytracer will now generate a **Netpbm** image of the **P***ortable* **P***ix***m***ap*  format.
+Using the rendering information, the raytracer will now generate a **Netpbm** image of the **P**ortable **P**ix**M**ap format.

 ![A screenshot of an sdf file containing information about the materials and shapes in a scene.](documentation/images/raytracer_sdf_file.png)